skyward-er/boardcore/README.md

 [![pipeline status](https://git.skywarder.eu/r2a/skyward-boardcore/badges/master/pipeline.svg)](https://git.skywarder.eu/r2a/skyward-boardcore/commits/master)
 -------------

-Boardcore is the framework in which we develop and build the software dedicated to our rockets' boards.
+Boardcore is a framework for developing and building missile software for custom boards with Miosix .

-The software is mainly built for [Miosix](https://miosix.org/), a lightweigth OS for embedded developing which provides support for basic things such as Threads, GPIO, Time and many other.
+[Miosix](https://miosix.org/) is a lightweigth OS for embedded developing which provides support for basic things such as Threads, GPIO, Time and many other.
+You can find our fork of the kernel here: [skyward/miosix-kernel](https://git.skywarder.eu/elc/miosix-kernel)

-Building is made with [SBS](https://github.com/skyward-er/skyward-boardcore/wiki/Skyward-Build-System-(SBS)), a build system which was created to easily compile and reuse code for different boards.
+Building is made with [SBS](https://git.skywarder.eu/r2a/skyward-boardcore/wikis/Skyward-Build-Systems-(SBS)), which was created to easily compile and reuse code for different boards.

 ### Content